nas5w/govsky/README.md

 Welcome to the Govsky project!

 Here you will find the code that powers Govsky.
-The aim of making this code available is two-part: (1) transparency about hwo Govsky works and (2) providing working code that others can use to implement part or all of the Govsky offerings.
+The aim of making this code available is two-part: (1) transparency about how Govsky works and (2) providing working code that others can use to implement part or all of the Govsky offerings.

 ## What is Govsky?